Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

         Easy: 4 images
         Medium: 6 images
         Hard: 9 images
-    - Upon pressing "Play", a user will be asked to watch, and by randomly generated sequence, an image of a white rabbit will "run" throung images, drawing a mouse/finger movement sequence across the images (similar to password sequence on mobile phones, so that it feels familiar to users).
+    - Upon pressing "Play", a user will be asked to watch, and by randomly generated sequence, an image of a white rabbit will "run" through images, drawing a mouse/finger movement sequence across the images (similar to password sequence on mobile phones, so that it feels familiar to users).
-    - A user will be aksed to repeat the sequence by pressing respective images.
-If it is succesful, a user will be congratulated for "Catching the White Rabbit", otherwise, will be informed that "the rabbit is gone".
+    - A user will be asked to repeat the sequence by pressing respective images.
+If it is successful, a user will be congratulated for "Catching the White Rabbit", otherwise, will be informed that "the rabbit is gone".
 In Both cases a user will be invited to keep following the rabbit.

 - Info modals for won or lost game, finishing a level, completing the game.